 - Reduce risk by keypunching data into a virtual terminal on site.

-- Reduce risk and cost by attaching a card reader to a computer.
+- Reduce risk and cost by attaching a card reader to a computer or mobile reader with P2PE encryption.
 You’ll save about 0.5% by swiping vs key entering.

 - Always securely shred card data upon completion of transaction.
 With a well-developed donor form, you can detach or cut off the credit card data while still keeping critical information on the form such as payment amount.
 Record the authorization number and date processed on the form for your records.